TheGreatPratyush/Research_analyser-/README.md

 Docker (Backend – Planned)

-9. API Documentation & Testing
+📡 API Documentation
-Endpoint 1
+Endpoint
 POST /generate

-Input:
+Input
 {
   "query": "EV market strategies in India?"
 }

-Output:
+Output
 {
   "subquestions": [
     "What is the current market size of EVs in India?",